Architecture

 4. Verifiers

 - A Verifier is a Solidity contract deployed on L1.
-It is used by the ERC 3668 callback to verify the data sent from the gateway server.
+It is used by the ERC-3668 callback to verify the proofs returned by the Gateway.

 Gateway URL